 If a medical examination is requested, the life insurance company will pay for this and it will usually be arranged at a place and time that is convenient for you.

-The medical examination itself can be anything from a very basic health screening to a full medical examination.
+The medical examination itself can be anything from a very basic health screening to a full medical exam.
 The examination can include gathering some or all of the following information about you:

 - Activity levels